20+ places to eat al fresco

 The Saxon Mill, Guys Cliffe, Warwick

 This Grade II listed former 12th century mill with working water mill overlooks the attractive landscape of Guys Cliffe and mesmerising waterfall in the adjacent River Avon.
-The outdoor terrace will be open from April 12 offering a reduced al fresco dining menu.
-See here.
+The outdoor terrace’s menu is here.
 Book here for garden drinks and outdoor dining: Nice riverside walks nearby.

 The Fuzzy Duck, Armscote